x-govuk/govuk-eleventy-plugin/docs/get-started.md

 layout: side-navigation
 order: 1
 title: Get started
-description: GOV.UK Eleventy is a plugin for [Eleventy](https://11ty.dev), a static site generator.
+description: With the GOV.UK Eleventy Plugin, start writing documentation rather than spend time building a website.
 ---

-By providing a set of sensible defaults, you can start writing documentation rather than spend time building a website.

-## Features
+You can use this plugin to create and publish documentation and other simple websites for users in government.

 This plugin includes the following features: